GuitarML/pedalnet/README.md

    circuit to have a "pure" amp signal.
 4. Generally speaking, the more distorted the effect/amp, the more difficult it is to train.
-Experiment with different hyperparameters for each target hardeware.
+Experiment with different hyperparameters for each target hardware.
 I found that a model with only 5 channels was able to sufficiently model some effects, and this reduces the model size and allows the plugin to use less processing power.